Commemoration of Atatürk, Youth and Sports Day: Mustafa Kemal's landing in Samsun

 Fahrî Yâver-i Hazret-i Şehriyâri Mirliva Mustafa Kemal Pasha was assigned as the inspector of the Ninth Army Troops Inspectorate on April 30, 1919, tasked to oversee the disbanding the Ottoman Army required by the Treaty of Sèvres, and left Istanbul with his staff aboard steamer SS Bandırma for Samsun.
 After landing in Samsun on May 19, Mustafa Kemal started the Turkish National Movement in contravention to his orders, an act that would lead to the Turkish War of Independence and ultimately the proclamation of the Republic of Turkey in 1923.

 Mustafa Kemal and his staff left Samsun on May 24 for transferring their headquarters to the village of Karageçmiş in Havza district.
 According to Hamza Eroğlu, they sang the march Dağ Başını Duman Almış while marching from Samsun to Havza, and according to Şevket Süreyya Aydemir, they also sang this song after leaving Havza to go to Amasya.

 Atatürk's later years

 With the Law No. 3466 dated June 20, 1938 and with the initiatives of Beşiktaş J.K.
 Founding Member Ahmet Fetgeri Aşeni, "May 19" was officialized as the Festival of Youth and Sports.
 The march Dağ Başını Duman Almış was announced as the Gençlik ve Spor Bayramı Marşı (March of the Festival of Youth and Sports, popularly known as the Gençlik Marşı).

 Practice

-Youths sing the national anthem, visit Anıtkabir, recite poems, make parades and sports and realise cultural activities like performing folk dances and play epic drama to commemorate Atatürk and his companions' beginning of the national struggle in 1919 that would lead to the establishment of the Republic of Turkey, in 1923.
+Young people sing the national anthem, visit Anıtkabir, recite poems, take part in parades and sporting events, and perform cultural activities such as folk dances and epic drama to commemorate the beginning of the national struggle launched by Atatürk and his companions in 1919, which would lead to the establishment of the Republic of Turkey in 1923.

-The Turkish Republic of Northern Cyprus also commemorates this day as a national holiday.
+The Turkish Republic of Northern Cyprus also observes this day as a national holiday.